By Attila Zønn

 She gave me the impression that she recognized me from somewhere and was trying to remember where we had met.

-“You go in the back,” she finally said, “ Lorenzo in the back.”
+“You go in the back,” she said. “ Lorenzo in the back.”

 I went to the side of the house and pushed open a black iron gate leading to the back yard where I found Lorenzo, still in his pajamas, sitting at a round pedestal table and poking at his cell phone.
 When he saw me he smiled and stood and said, “Welcome David.
 Welcome to my house.
 Thank you for accepting my invitation.
 It warms my heart.”